 - Wheelchair accessible restroom available.

 Special offers for people with disabilities

 Wheelchair rental possible (please reserve one day in advance).

 Guided tours for visitors with special needs as well as tactile tours for the blind and visually impaired on request (Tel. +43 1 525 24-5202).
 Three masterpieces of the Renaissance collection of the painting gallery, selected objects of the Kunstkammer, the Egyptian-Oriental collection and the collection of antiquities are available to the blind and visually impaired as castings for touching.
 A brochure with image descriptions of this in Braille is available.
-Free admission for blind and visually impaired visitors with one escort.

 - Main entrance